Floe-Project/Floe/docs/src/develop/tags-and-folders.md

 | `non-pitched` | Lacks identifiable musical pitch |
 | `dissonant` | Contains harmonically clashing pitches |

+Useful for non-typical sounds that have notable pitch characteristics.
 A sound is assumed to possess a musical pitch unless otherwise stated.

 ### 5. What type of sound is it?
 #### 5.1.
 Does it have a long duration?